DUKE42web/DUKE/.gitbook/assets/Forms.md

      - `regexMap` is an object with either a validationPattern name or input type as the key with the value being an object containing an error message and RegEx pattern to be used in validation
        ```javascript
-       const regexMap: CFMappingType['regexMap'] = {
+       const regexMap: CFMappingType["regexMap"] = {
          email: {
-           message: 'Not a valid email format',
+           message: "Not a valid email format",
            value: /^[^\s@]+@[^\s@]+\.[^\s@]{2,}$/,
          },
          lettersWhiteSpace: {
-           message: 'Can only be letters and spaces',
+           message: "Can only be letters and spaces",
            value: /^[a-zA-ZáéíóúüÁÉÍÓÚÜñÑ\-]+(\s+[a-zA-ZáéíóúüÁÉÍÓÚÜñÑ]+)*$/,
          },
          notSameDigits: {
-           message: 'Can only contain numbers',
+           message: "Can only contain numbers",
            value: /^(\d)\d*(?!\1)\d+$/,
          },
          // ...